akkartik/mu/Readme.md

 and seeing what tests fail, confident that *every* scenario previous authors have considered has been encoded as a test.

-4. Build first simple and successively more complex versions of a program so you can stage your learning.
+4. Run first simple and successively more complex versions to stage your learning.

 I think all these abilities might be strongly correlated; not only are they achievable with a few common concepts, but you can't easily attack one of them